-Now my disclaimer is that I am totally not the mom who schedules my life and activities around constructive and educational play 100% of the time, but I am also not the mom who wants my littles to be in front of screens often.
+Now my disclaimer is that I am totally NOT the mom who schedules my life and activities around constructive and educational play 100% of the time, but I am also not the mom who wants my littles to be educated by screens.
 This is just my version of motherhood and that’s not to take away from those who parent differently by choice or necessity.

 Each mama must find what works best for her family and situation and sanity!